rbnhmll/vue-workshop/vueJS_workshop--notes.md

 This means that depending on what we are searching for we need to be able to change the end point dynamically.
 In addition to this, each endpoint returns the data in a different way, and we need to account for this.

-To prepare for how the data comes back to us, let's make a small change to our `search` method:
+To prepare for how the data comes back to us, let's make a small change to our `searchRepos` method:

 ```html
 <!-- Search.vue -->